 1. When it comes to dogs, everyone has their favorite.
 Today I hope you've learned something about the three breeds I love best, the Great Dane, St. Bernard and the Bloodhound.

-This informative speech outline is an example of a very simple topically organized speech.
+This outline is an example of a very simple topically organized speech.
 In a more focused speech presenting a detailed history of the Great Dane, a chronological order might be used and the main points would be specific events that are important in the history of the Great Dane.

 The important elements of writing an informative speech outline are having an introduction, a body with main points and sub points, and a conclusion.
 Be sure to put your main points in a logical order according to a topical, chronological or spatial organization and you'll have a great informative speech outline!